Josef Hoop: Early life and diplomatic career

 Hoop was born in Eschen on 14 December 1895 to Franz Josef Hoop, a farmer and deputy member of the Landtag of Liechtenstein, and Berta (née Batliner); he was one of nine children.
 He attended high school in Feldkirch, Austria, and for a short time afterwards attended school in Zürich.
-After finishing his schooling there, Hoop took up post-secondary education at the University of Innsbruck, where he devoted himself to the study of Oriental languages.
-He graduated in 1920 with a doctorate in philosophy.
+Hoop then had his post-secondary education at the University of Innsbruck, where he studied Oriental languages and graduated in 1920 with a Doctor of Philosophy degree.

-Hoop served as the attaché and chargé d'affaires at the Liechtenstein legation in Vienna, headed by Prince Eduard of Liechtenstein, from 1920 to 1923.
-He worked towards the removal of visa requirements for Austrian citizens in Liechtenstein in 1922.
-He also raised concerns over the low wages of the legation's staff, stating that it was not sufficient for them to properly feed and clothe themselves.
+He was the attaché and chargé d'affaires at the Liechtenstein legation in Vienna, headed by Prince Eduard of Liechtenstein, from 1920 to 1923.
+Hoop worked towards removing visa requirements for Austrian citizens in Liechtenstein in 1922.
+He raised concerns about the low wages of the legation's staff, which he said were not enough to properly feed and clothe themselves.
+Hoop became a member of the Historical Association for the Principality of Liechtenstein in 1921.